 If you desire to be healthy, lose weight, or just get on board with eating food that tastes better.
 The first thing to do is stop!
 Stop thinking about food in such a complicated way.
 Create superpower habits that will take you through this coming year with success.

 I just helped three people lose over 22 pounds without a diet, without trying, with a simple focus — STOP thinking about it and focus on what matters.
 And, what matters, is different for each person.
 If you tell me a little about you, I can help – and below is how mini-goals are structured.
 Try them.

 A mini-goal is a no-pressure goal!
 It works!!!
 It’s habit change that builds your goals into a new life.
 It’s creating a life that kicks the ass of the diet without you thinking about it.

-An example of a mini-goal would be that each time you approached the buffet and chose the items you want to eat, that you take one less.
+An example of a small-goal would be that each time you approached the buffet and chose the items you want to eat, that you take one less.
 But, the item you gave up, it can be eaten the next time you’re at the buffet table.

 That’s no pressure.
 Don’t laugh; you’ll be surprised how many times you won’t return for that item you gave up, and how your tiny effort will turn into better and better habits.
 Ones, you will feel no pain in creating for long-term change.
 The secret will rely upon never changing the original goal of no pressure.
 You won’t need to.